fityannugroho/idn-area-extractor/README.md

 ## Prerequisite

-- Node.js 16 or later
+- Node.js 18 or later
-- npm
+- npm 9 or later

 ## Installation